Inverse problems for mean field games: Introduction

 and the law of $X_t^{\xi,\alpha^*}$ on $\mathbb T^n$ is $\rho_t^*$ where

 and its initial status $\xi_0$ is a random variable with the law $m_0$ on $\mathbb T^n$.
 The mean field equilibrium can be characterized by the following MFG system:

-In \eqref{eq:mfg}, $\Delta$ and ${\rm}$ are the Laplacian and divergent operators with respect to the $x$-variable, respectively.
+In \eqref{eq:mfg}, $\Delta$ and $\rm{div}$ are the Laplacian and divergent operators with respect to the $x$-variable, respectively.
 The Hamiltonian $H$ is the Legendre-Fenchel transform of the Lagrangian $L$ in \eqref{eq:mfgproblem}.
 Here, $H(x, \nabla u)=H(x, p)$ with $(x, p):=(x, \nabla u)\in \mathbb{T}^n\times\mathbb{R}^{n}$ being the canonical coordinates.
 In the physical setup, $u$ is the value function of each player; $m$ signifies the population distribution; $F$ is the running cost function which signifies the interaction between the agents and the population; $m_0$ represents the initial population distribution and $G$ signifies the terminal cost.
 All the functions involved are real valued and periodically extended from $\mathbb{T}^n$ to $\mathbb{R}^n$, which means that we are mainly concerned with periodic boundary conditions for the MFG system \eqref{eq:mfg}.
-The mean field equilibrium can be formally represented by $\alpha^*=-\nabla_pH(x,\nabla u(x,t))$.
-In Section~2 in what follows, we shall supplement more background introduction on the MFG system.
+In particular, we note that $m(\cdot, t)$ is required to be a probability measure for any $t\in [0, T]$.
+That is, it is required that for any given $t\in [0, T]$: